wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 In case you want to download the data, by default, it would be stored in the D:\home\data\DaaS folder.

-For more information on the Azure Support portal, see [New Updates to Support Site Extension for Azure Websites](/blog/new-updates-to-support-site-extension-for-azure-websites).
+For more information on the Azure App Service Support portal, see [New Updates to Support Site Extension for Azure Websites](/blog/new-updates-to-support-site-extension-for-azure-websites).

 #### Use the Kudu Debug Console